giuseppetotaro/asla/README.md

 ## Usage

-The `asla.sh` script offers a concise but effective help message using the `-a` option as follows:
+The `asla.sh` script offers a concise but effective help message using the `-h` option as follows:

 `% ./asla.sh -h`